Universal Limitations on Quantum Key Distribution over a Network: Entanglement and privacy test

 Using properties of fidelity and form of test measurement, we arrive at following proposition. \begin{proposition} If a state $\rho_{\vv{SK}}$ is $\varepsilon$-approximate to $\gamma_{\vv{SK}}$, i.e., $F(\rho_{\vv{SK}},\gamma_{\vv{SK}})\geq 1-\varepsilon$ then $\rho_{\vv{KS}}$ passes $\gamma$-privacy test with success probability $ 1-\varepsilon$, i.e.,

 \end{proposition} \begin{proof}

 \end{proof}

-We employ proof arguments similar to bipartite case~\cite[Eq.(281)]{HHHO09} to arrive at the following theorem, which implies that all private states are necessarily GME states.
-This is a strict generalization of ~\cite[Eq.(281)]{HHHO09}, as a direct generalization would be the same statement for fully separable states instead of biseparable states (cf.~\cite{AH09}).
-See Appendix~\ref{app:priv-t} for the proof. \begin{theorem} A biseparable state $\sigma_{\vv{SK}}\in\BS(:\!\vv{SK}\!:)$ can never pass any $\gamma$-privacy test with probability greater $\frac{1}{K}$, i.e., $\Tr[\Pi^{\gamma}_{\vv{SK}}\sigma_{\vv{SK}}]\leq \frac{1}{K}$. \end{theorem}
+We employ proof arguments similar to bipartite case of Eq.
+(298) in Ref.~\cite{HHHO09} to arrive at the following theorem, which implies that all private states are necessarily GME states.
+This is a strict generalization of Eq.
+(281)~in Ref. \cite{HHHO09}, as a direct generalization would be the same statement for fully separable states instead of biseparable states (cf. Ref. ~\cite{AH09}).
+See Appendix~\ref{app:priv-t} for the proof. \begin{theorem} A biseparable state $\sigma_{\vv{SK}}\in\BS(:\!\vv{SK}\!:)$ can never pass any $\gamma$-privacy test with probability greater $1/K$, i.e.,